tanmay67/chatbot/README.md

 - Haven't changes the fonts, focused more on functionality as well as responsiveness
 - There is no need to implement Redux in this app, as it is too small to implemenet redux
 - Have implemented both in Redux as well as with State
+- Haven't implemented environment variables (Secret Key is static, as i am using free tier)
+- Using "RapisAPI's Api of ChatGPT Api" not "OpenAI apis" as they are paid, and i used all my free credits